cytomine/Dockerfiles/README.md

 # Cytomine Dockerfiles
 You will find here all the Dockerfiles used to compile Cytomine docker images.
-These images are used in the Cytomine-bootstrap procedure.
+These images are used in the Cytomine-bootstrap procedure or in the clients.

 ## How to compile it
 You will find below a script to compile all the images.